 Landowners interested in the Forest Legacy Program must prepare an application for the program and choose a Project Advocate to research the property's attributes utilizing a multitude of statewide and national databases to identify the conservation values, prepare a competitive project proposal and a Geographic Information System (GIS)-quality map of the property.
-The Project Advocate may combine several properties (ownerships) into a single proposal to increase the competitiveness of the project.
+The Project Advocate may combine several tracts or properties (ownerships) into a single proposal to increase the competitiveness of the project.

 The Project Advocate is often a non-profit land trust or other private land conservation organization but may also be the land conservation staff of a governmental entity or any other interested organization.
 These organizational entities have staff and resources that allow for improved GIS map making and conservation value identification, both necessary in the competitive state and national application review process.
-Project Advocates also utilize the collective knowledge and experience of

-Virginia's robust land conservation organizations and agencies.
-The DOF Forest Legacy Program coordinator can be contacted by landowners or Project Advocates to request project feedback while crafting a proposal.
+Project Advocates also utilize the collective knowledge and experience of Virginia's robust land conservation organizations and agencies.
+Due to the nationally competitive nature of the grant funding program landowners or Project Advocates are advised to contact the DOF Forest Legacy Program coordinator early to request preliminary project feedback while contemplating a proposal.
+Providing information that speaks to the scale, conservation impact and rationale of the project's relevance to the Forest Legacy Program will aid the preliminary feedback offered.